 How can I stop suppliers from contacting me regarding new offers?

 Opting out of supplier lists can be performed by signing into Manage Your Account.
 Once you sign in, navigate to Edit Account Settings and select "Opt-In/Out of Supplier Lists".
 Customers who opt out of supplier lists will block their information from being released for Energy Choice and governmental aggregation solicitations.
 However, this does not prevent a supplier from getting the customer's information from another source or using information from a previous list.
 Phone numbers are not included on supplier lists.

 Under Ohio law, persons, local governments, or organizations may band together into an aggregation, or buying group, to negotiate favorable rates for purchasing natural gas.
 Some potential advantages of aggregation may be the option of locking in a rate for a longer period of time, lower prices, or other benefits for group members.

 Basic Service Charge

-This charge recovers fixed cost operating expenses associated with delivering natural gas.
-It also includes a component that allows the utility to recover a return, or profit, on its investment in assets used to deliver natural gas for its shareholders, as approved by the PUCO.
+This charge recovers fixed-cost operating expenses associated with delivering natural gas.
+It also includes a component that allows the utility to recover a return on its investment in assets used to deliver natural gas for its shareholders, as approved by the PUCO.